 What does the BHI do?

-We act as a professional body for Britain’s clock and watchmakers and we also act as a quasi-trade association.
+We act as a professional body for Britain’s clock and watchmakers.

 Training and education

 We are now one of the last remaining providers of training and education for horology in the UK.
-We specialise in short, affordable courses for the busy professional and the keen enthusiast alike.
-Our large portfolio of courses offer continual professional development opportunities for today’s professionals, introductory courses for the interested enthusaist, and structured learning for the next generation of Britain’s clock and watchmakers.
+We offer distance learning courses which lead to nationally accredited qualifications.
+We also specialise in short, affordable courses for the busy professional and the keen enthusiast alike.
+Our large portfolio of courses offer continual professional development opportunities for today’s professionals, introductory courses for the interested enthusiast, and structured learning for the next generation of Britain’s clock and watchmakers.

 Who can join the BHI?

 The BHI has always been an egalitarian organisation and, to use a phrase familiar to our Victorian forebears, we consider ourselves to be ‘a broad church’.

 From our inception in 1858 we have never placed any barriers to membership.
 All we require from a prospective member is a shared interest in ‘the art, craft and science of horology’.

 All new members to the Institute are required to join as Associates.